-Although the recycled-organic DVD packaging suggests that the series is appropriate for age 6 months and up, parents should know that both Common Sense Media and the American Academy of Pediatrics advise against allowing children younger than 2 years old watch TV and other screen media.
+The recycled-organic DVD packaging suggests that this enjoyable series is appropriate for age 6 months and up.
+But parents should know that both Common Sense Media and the American Academy of Pediatrics advise against allowing children younger than 2 years old watch TV and other screen media.
 Studies have raised concerns that early exposure to TV could be detrimental to attention span and cognitive development.

 That said, the DVD models positive, fun, and easily replicated interactions for caregivers and young children ages 2-4, and may prompt creative thinking about how to reinforce learning through all the senses.

 Families can talk about their senses by trying non-traditional ways of approaching the subject.
 Instead of just reading a book about colors, how about making up a dance that shows how a color makes you feel?
 Or cooking foods of different colors?